Coppola family: Controversy

 Due to Francis Ford's heritage as a patriarch of the family, several media outlets accused Francis Ford of nepotism for casting his children in his films since The Godfather—including his daughter Sofia, who appeared in The Godfather Part III.
-Despite positive reviews, this negatively impacted her career as an actress; Sofia shifted her filmmaking career in 1999.
+Despite positive reviews, this negatively impacted her career as an actress; Sofia shifted away from her acting career to filmmaking in 1999; her last on-screen performance was in CQ in 2001.

+This affected Francis Ford's nephews Nicolas Cage and Jason Schwartzman, who also have been attributed to the aid of Francis Ford's filmography.
+Cage changed his last name to distance himself from such charges.